Greeting Card Ideas for the Holiday Season

 How can you create your own greeting card, while steering away from the all-too-familiar festive imagery?
 Here’s a look behind-the-scenes at the unique approach these designers took.

 The holiday season is a wonderful excuse for us to take our creativity to the limits and make our own greeting cards to share with friends and family.
 But breaking through the standard depictions of snowmen, Christmas trees and red-green-gold color palettes can be tough.
 Receiving a design brief that feels so mundane that we could practically do it in our sleep, is both a blessing and a challenge.
 When faced with the familiar terrain of creating greeting cards for the holiday season, these five designers took an original approach.
-If you’re looking for some greeting card ideas and inspiration, discover here how you can take it a step further, incorporating your own personal outlook and interests to the brief.
+If you’re looking for some greeting card inspiration, discover here how you can take it a step further, incorporating your own personal outlook and interests to the brief.

 From 2D, to 3D and then back to 2D

 As much as we love our computers, a little time away from the screen is always a good thing.
 Not only does it give you the chance to give your eyes a rest (and your hands a mini workout), but it can also result in surprisingly beautiful creations that wouldn’t have come about otherwise.
-These three Wix designers discovered just that, when they joined forces and came up with the original greeting card idea above.
+These three Wix freelance digital artists discovered just that, when they joined forces and came up with the original greeting card idea above.
 For your own seasonal holiday card, explore how you can use the same technique and incorporate festive imagery and color palettes.

 Inspired by the characters of Japanese graphic designer Ikko Tanaka, the designers – Avital Santo, Strahinja Janjusevic and Assaf Bezalel – looked for a way to add some depth and movement to the figures they’d create.
 “We needed a hook,” explains Strahinja.
 “Something that would make the concept more interesting than a simple collage or gimmick.”
 They eventually merged this idea with the idea of a diorama, to create 3D figures made up of layers of colored card.